Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Bi-- and Hopf Algebras from (Co)-Operads

-If we add the condition that each $\O(n)$ has an action of the symmetric group $\SS_n$ and that the $\circ_i$ are equivariant with respect to the symmetric group actions in the appropriate sense, we arrive at the definition of an operad.
+If we add the condition that each $\O(n)$ has an action of the symmetric group $\SS_n$ and that the $\circ_i$ are equivariant with respect to the symmetric group actions in the appropriate sense, we arrive at the definition of a pseudo-operad.
+Given a non--$\Sigma$ pseudo--operad, we can always produce a pseudo operad by tensoring $\O(n)$ with the regular representation of $\SS_n$.

-\begin{ex} As previously mentioned, the most instructive example is that of multivariate functions, given by the collection $\{End(X)(n)=Hom(X^{\otimes n},X)\}$.
+\begin{ex} A very instructive example is that of multivariate functions, given by the collection $\{End(X)(n)=Hom(X^{\otimes n},X)\}$.
 The $\circ_i$ act as substitutions, that is, $f_1\circ_i f_2$ substitutes the function $f_2$ into the $i$th variable of $f_1$.
 The symmetric group action permutes the variables.
 The equivariance then states that it does not matter if one permutes first and then substitutes or the other way around, provided that one uses the correct permutation.
-If one takes $X$ to be a set or a compact Hausdorff space $\otimes$ stands for the Cartesian product.
-If $X$ is a vector space over $k$, then $\otimes$ is the tensor product over $k$ and the functions are multilinear.
-The most commonly known examples are $X=\bf R$ considered as a topological space and $X=V$ a vector space. \end{ex}

-\begin{rmk} The only thing we needed in the definitions is that the underlying category is symmetric monoidal, in particular there is a monoidal, aka.\ tensor, product.
-We obviously need monoidality to write down the structure morphisms.
-In the axioms, we need to consider the switching and re-bracketing of factors, i.e. the symmetric monoidal structure.
-The other categories we will consider are $\Set$ with $\sqcup$, $\Vect_k$ with $\otimes_k$.
-If one works with Feynman categories, one does not need the symmetric monoidal structure in the non--symmetric case.
-The associativity is then associativity of morphisms. \end{rmk}